 For this trendy look, wedding dress shapewear plays a key role in smoothing under your dress, as it helps the dress slide over the entire body, contouring and accentuating your every curve.
 If you find that your dress isn’t embracing your body as you wish, then add an extra layer of shapewear under the dress.
 Our favorite here is the Curveez® Ultra Shaping Hip Hugger Bodysuit.

 Good news!
 If you're wearing a corset dress, there's no need to double up with another corset.
-If you are looking for a little more oomph in your bust, then ask your tailor to add in some push-up cups into the dress.
+If you are looking for a little more oomph in your chest, then ask your tailor to add in some push-up cups into the dress.

 - Choosing the right bridal undergarment depends on your body type, dress style, and fabric.